 Mobile World Congress (GSMA MWC) is the world’s biggest mobile industry conference featuring the mobile operators, manufacturers, vendors, and owners from all over the globe.

 Where is Mobile World Congress?

-Mobile World Congress takes place every year in Barcelona and the 2020 version runs February 24th-27th.
+Mobile World Congress takes place every year in Barcelona and the 2023 version runs February 27th to March 2nd.

 Why attend Mobile World Congress?